EdoardoRaimondi/BitcoinTruster/README.md

 **MOTIVATIONS**

-Since OTC transactions are anonymously performed our aim is to investigate the transactions graph and give to it a proper formalism and interpretation, in order to enlarge its expression power.
+Since OTC transactions are anonymously performed, our aim is to investigate the transactions graph and give to it a proper formalism and interpretation, in order to enlarge its expression power.
 Since the transactions are a bipartite accord we are interest to analyze which node has an high good reputation and which not. \\

 **Dataset**